karakun/karakun.github.io/webstart.md

 ### Technical details
 <span class="text-highlight">Open<span>WebStart</span></span> will be based on the JNLP-specification defined in JSR-56 and will implement the most commonly used features of Java Web Start.
-It will be able to handle any typical JWS-based application and will support all future versions of Java starting from Java 11.
+It will be able to handle any typical JWS-based application and we plan to support all future versions of Java starting with Java 11.
 Next to Java 11 we will support Java 8 directly with the first release of <span class="text-highlight">Open<span>WebStart</span></span>.
 The following topics describe several aspects of the tool in more detail.